Frequently Asked Questions

 Can essential oils be used for pregnant women, newborns, and children?

 areme encourages customers who are pregnant, children, or those with allergies or under medical conditions to consult a doctor/specialist before using essential oils.
 If allowed, essential oils should be used in small amounts or at a lower dilution compared to regular uses.
-Note that due to their irritative properties, some essential oils should not be used for small children under 7 years old, such as peppermint, tea tree, cinnamon, pepper, star anise, etc.

-Are there any issues with using high doses of essential oils continuously over a long period?
+Is it safe to use high doses of essential oils continuously over a long period?

 areme encourages customers to AVOID USING THE SAME ESSENTIAL OIL CONTINUOUSLY for a long time or in large doses.
-Continuous use of the same oil can lead to the development of 'antibodies' and increase the risk of allergic reactions.
+Continuous use of the same essential oil can lead to the development of 'antibodies' and increase the risk of allergic reactions.

 Should essential oils be used for sinusitis?